Useful Notes: Heresies And Heretics

-- Augustine later refuted Pelagianism, but attempts to reconcile these contradictions led to a belief called "Semi-Pelagianism"... which ultimately landed in the same boat as its predecessor, as it still held God's grace was not necessary for purposes of salvation (not to mention several other tenets), plus, while human effort alone could not merit the gift of God's grace, it could make some small claim on its receipt.
+- Augustine later refuted Pelagianism, but their attempts to reconcile these contradictions led to a belief called "Semi-Pelagianism"... which ultimately landed it in the same boat as its predecessor, as it still held God's grace was not necessary for purposes of salvation (not to mention several other tenets), plus, while human effort alone could not merit the gift of God's grace, it could make some small claim on its receipt.

-- There is some doubt as to whether or no Nestorius himself actually believed or understood the full ramifications of his statements; the Assyrian Church of the East, historically Nestorian, recently signed a joint document on Christology with the Catholic Church and now rejects Nestorianism.
+- There is some doubt as to whether or not Nestorius himself actually believed or understood the full ramifications of his statements; the Assyrian Church of the East, historically Nestorian, recently signed a joint document on Christology with the Catholic Church and now rejects Nestorianism.

-- Iconoclasm ("icon smashing") first showed up in the 7th and 8th centuries claiming it was sinful to make pictures or statues of Christ and the saints, despite God commanding the creation of religious statues (Ex.
+- Iconoclasm ("icon smashing") first showed up in the 7th and 8th centuries, claiming it was sinful to make pictures or statues of Christ and the saints, despite God commanding the creation of religious statues (Ex.
 25:18–20; 1 Chr.
 28:18–19), including symbolic representations of Christ (cf. Num.
 21:8–9 w/ John 3:14).
-Was originally inspired by the Muslim's blanket ban on representational art and the Old Testament's emphasis against idolatry.
+It was originally inspired by the Muslim blanket ban on representational art and the Old Testament's emphasis against idolatry.
 Showed up briefly in the initial stages of the Protestant Reformation mostly as a push back against the perceived decadence of the Catholics, but largely disappeared over the years—the only noticeable remnant being most Protestants' tendency to wear a bare cross instead of a Crucifix.